 - What are my rights if I cut myself on barbed wire fencing?

-The level of compensation you could be awarded in a successful barbed wire personal injury claim would depend on the extent of your injuries.
+The level of compensation you could be awarded in a successful broken barbed wire personal injury claim would depend on the extent of your injuries.
 When it comes to your rights, should a party have not respected the regulations and you suffered some kind of injury as a direct result, they could be held negligent which could entitle you to seek compensation.

 We explain how a personal injury lawyer would offer to represent you on a No Win No Fee basis once it has been determined you have a strong claim against a negligent party.
-We go into the details of Conditional Fee Agreements and how this legal contract allows a solicitor to act on your behalf without requesting any fees to do so.
+After this, we go into the details of Conditional Fee Agreements and how this legal contract allows a solicitor to act on your behalf without requesting any fees to do so.
 We also explain how compensation is calculated for the injuries you sustained in a barbed wire/razor wire accident that was not your fault.

 You could suffer a barbed wire or razor wire injury if you come into contact with any sort of fencing that uses this type of material.
 Anyone who uses barbed wire or razor wire has a duty of care to ensure they are used in a responsible way.
 They are also responsible for its maintenance.
 If you were injured because the barbed or razor wire was incorrectly put up which led to an accident, the party/occupant, or the person in control of the area may be held liable.
-As such, you could be entitled to seek compensation by making a razor wire or barbed wire personal injury claim against them.
+As such, you could be entitled to seek compensation by making a razor wire or broken barbed wire personal injury claim against them.